dolph/recipes/dessert/cookies.md

 - 6 ounces (1 cup) semi-sweet chocolate chips

-Use a pair of spoons to portion out 25 grams at a time, form into rounds, and spread onto ungreased baking sheets.
+Use a pair of spoons to portion out 25 grams at a time, form into rounds, and spread onto a baking sheet lined with parchment paper.

 Add a few flakes of finishing salt to each round.